nazaries-intelligenia/decidim-dipgra-app/README.md

 # DECIDIM.CLEAN.APP

-This is a Decidim app to use as a starting point for other projects that use Decidim.
+This is a clean Decidim app to use as a starting point for other Decidim app projects.

 ## Fork the repository